timeanddate/libtad-jvm/README.md

 Places Service
 --------------------------------------

-Get all places in Time and Date (these can be used to lookup data in other services):
+Get all places in Time and Date (these can be used to look up data in other services):

         PlacesService service = new  PlacesService('accessKey', 'secretKey')
         List<Place> result = service.getPlaces();